5.13 Discipline and Safety: Who Rules the School?

 When kids get into trouble at school, teachers must decide how to respond.
 Should they ignore it?
 Should they call a parent?
 Should they call in the principal or another school leader?
 Should the student sit in the corner, or in another room?
 Each case is different, and the range of responses can be enormous.
 Schools and districts create discipline policies to help teachers respond acceptably and to communicate with students and parents about behavior expectations and the consequences for bad behavior.

-In most states of the south, the range of responses for school discipline may still may include spanking, slapping and other forms of corporal punishment.
+In most states of the south, the range of responses for school discipline may still include spanking, slapping and other forms of corporal punishment.
 Proponents of these practices, which are prohibited under California law, argue that they serve an effective deterrent purpose, and that administering them is less damaging to students than suspension or expulsion, which remove students from the learning environment.
 Opponents argue that inflicting physical pain is barbaric and sets a bad example for conflict resolution.
-In order to have some way of creating consequences for bad behavior, some schools (and many more teachers) create positive reward systems for good behavior, such as ice cream parties, in-class movies and the like.
-Withholding such incentives can help create consequences that students may care about.
+In order to have some way of creating consequences for bad behavior, some schools (and many more teachers) create positive reward systems for good behavior, such as special recognition, in-class movies and the like.
+Withholding such incentives can help create consequences that students care about.

 Danger in the classroom: Zero tolerance?